-The statement of accounts was authorised for issue by the Finance Director & Treasurer on 23 September 2015 and post balance sheet events have been considered up to this date.
+The statement of accounts was authorised for issue by the Finance Director & Treasurer on 5 September 2016.

-6 Assumptions made about the future and other major sources of estimation uncertainty
+Assumptions made about the future and other major sources of estimation uncertainty

 The statement of accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current rends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.